 Documents to bring with you

-the baby’s NHS number which is on the notification of birth
+- official paperwork with the baby’s NHS number on such as the notification of birth or red book

 It is also useful to bring with you: